Computer and personal and household goods repair statistics - NACE Rev. 2

 The repair of computers and personal and household goods sector is dominated by micro enterprises (employing fewer than 10 persons), which is perhaps unsurprising given the specialist nature of this activity and the lack of national or international players developing their businesses within this area.

-Out of the 192 900 enterprises that were active in the EU-27’s repair of computers and personal and household goods sector in 2017, almost all were classified as micro enterprises (98.6 % of the total).
-Together these micro enterprises employed 253 900 persons, equivalent to two thirds (68.5 %) of the total employment for the repair of computers and personal and household goods sector.
+Out of the 186 400 enterprises that were active in the EU’s repair of computers and personal and household goods sector in 2019, almost all were classified as micro enterprises (98.6 % of the total).
+Together these micro enterprises employed 243 000 persons, equivalent to more than two thirds (69.6 %) of the total employment for the repair of computers and personal and household goods sector.
 This was the highest share across all of the NACE sections that constitute the non-financial business economy aggregate.

 The activities covered by Division 95 which forms the basis of this article are the repair and/or maintenance of: